Generalized solution of the paraxial equation: Beams' properties

 is finite owed to the presence of the Gaussian factor.
 It ensures the convergence of~(\ref{norm}) and dictates the asymptotic behavior of the beam away from the optical axis despite the eventual divergence of the Bessel function (depending on the value of $\chi$) for large $r$:

 It is also obvious that the value of the integral~(\ref{norm}) is constant (i.e., it does not depend on $z$).
-This follows immediately from the equivalence of the paraxial equation~(\ref{paraxial}) and the two-dimensional Schr\"odinger equation for a free particle:
+If $z$ were treated as time variable this would correspond to the conservation of the quantum-mechanical probability in the evolution governed by the two-dimensional Schr\"odinger equation.